 What are the risks of being tested?

-The drive-thru test has limited contact, so there is almost no risk associated with the test.
+There is almost no risk associated with the test.

 Do I need an appointment?